cbyrohl/scida/paper/paper.md

 * Datasets which pair scattered pointsets with cataloged results of clustering algorithms have a natural association between such groups and their member points.
 Cosmological simulations in astrophysics provide one such motivating example, where halos and galaxies are identified in particle data.
-Scida then supports broadcasting calculations over all groups.
+Scida then supports broadcasting of analysis and reduction operations over all groups for the associated particles.
 * Datasets containing spatial coordinates in one, two, or three dimensions can be queried for spatial subsets.
 * Datasets which are comprised of series, e.g. snapshots at different times, or parameter variation suites, are automatically inferred and supported.